Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Financial performance of investments

-From 5e year before retirement age, you can ask the PER manager about exit opportunities that are appropriate for your situation.
+From the 5e In the year preceding your retirement age, you can ask the PER manager about exit options that are appropriate for your situation.

 Payments by the employee

-You can feed your collective company PER with:
+You can fund your collective company PER with:

 - Voluntary payments